iterative/dvc.org/content/docs/start/data-management/index.md

 ## Following the Get Started

-Each page in this trail is an independent chapter you can go to directly, although they are presented in a good order if you plan to cover them all.
-There may be linked notes and references about other chapters or docs, but you can skip them and still get a good idea of the features in question, even by only reading page sections.
+Although presented in a logical order, each page in this trail is an independent chapter you can go to directly.
+There may be references to other chapters or docs, but you can skip them and still get a good idea of the features in question, even by only reading page sections.

 For better learning, you can also try each step yourself and get to similar results.
 Some of the required steps for this may be inside collapsed sections